 A “complete protein” is one that contains all nine essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 These 9 amino acids are the ones we get through diet, since our bodies can’t produce them on their own.

 Many vegetarian protein powders that use just one source of protein, like lentils or brown rice, are incomplete proteins.
-There are plenty of plant based powders that can provide you with complete protein, most of which combine a few different protein sources, like peas and pumpkin seeds.
+There are plenty of plant based powders that can provide you with complete protein, most of which combine a few different protein sources, like peas, hemp, and pumpkin seeds.

 Unless you’re looking for a specific type of protein (like collagen), you should look for a protein powder that’s a complete protein, so you can make sure you’re giving your body all the essential amino acids it needs.